citp/privacy-policy-historical/e/ed/ede/edesibabes.com.md

   * Content found on this site which has been produced by users does not necessarily express the views of NIR or its members.
 Liability for content found on this website is considered to be the with the original author.
   * It is the intention of eDesiBabes.com to allow visitors to speak freely and express their opinions.
 However, eDesiBabes.com reserves the right to delete or otherwise moderate content at its sole discretion.
 Specific rules need not be stipulated, but as a courtesy to the audience, the following guidelines may apply:
-    * Content deemed unnecessarily offensive, derogatory, or hostile may be administered through deletion or other methods at eDesiBabes.com�s sole discretion.
+    * Content deemed unnecessarily offensive, derogatory, or hostile may be administered through deletion or other methods at eDesiBabes.comï¿½s sole discretion.
     * Content intended to sell unapproved products on this website, promote unapproved websites or those that conform to known spam-bot activity will also be moderated at the sole discretion of eDesiBabes.com.
-    * eDesiBabes.com strongly supports the privacy of it�s users.
+    * eDesiBabes.com strongly supports the privacy of itï¿½s users.
 However, users whose submitted content violates the laws of the United States & Pakistan, including but not limited to laws prohibiting harassment, slander, extortion, impersonation or copyright infringement could potentially have their information turned over to authorities for prosecution.